Lettuce Bolting? 5 Things You Can Do With It

 PHOTO: Jessica Walliser

-Lettuce is one of the most popular crops for home gardeners.
+Lettuce bolting is one of the biggest problems when growing this popular crop for home gardeners.
 It’s easy to grow, and there’s a plethora of gorgeous and tasty varieties to include in your veggie patch.
-That said, lettuce is a cool-weather crop, and once the warm temperatures and long days of summer arrive, lettuce plants go to flower and set seed.
+That said, since lettuce is a cool-weather crop, once the warm temperatures and long days of summer arrive, lettuce plants go to flower and set seed.
 Most gardeners rip out their lettuce plants when they bolt.
 If you do this, you’re missing a great opportunity.
-Here are five things to do with bolted lettuce.
+Here are five things to do when lettuce bolting strikes.

-1. Donate Bolted Lettuce to an Animal Shelter
+1. Feed Bolted Lettuce to Your Flock or Donate It to an Animal Shelter

-Bunnies, Guinea pigs and many species of birds enjoy munching on lettuce leaves, even after the plants have gone to flower and are too bitter for human consumption.
-A former client had a canary who was quite fond of nibbling on the summer lettuce leaves she would feed it every morning.
+Bunnies, guinea pigs and many species of birds, including chickens, enjoy munching on lettuce leaves, even after the plants have gone to flower and are too bitter for human consumption.
+Lettuce can be a good source of vitamins and minerals and the entire plant, including leaves, stems and flowers, can be fed to chickens.

-2. Cut Plants Back to the Ground; Let Them Resprout
+2. Cut Bolting Lettuce Plants Back to the Ground; Let Them Resprout

-3. Let Plants Flower for Beneficial Insects and Pollinators
+3. Let Bolted Lettuce Plants Flower for Beneficial Insects and Pollinators

 4. Collect the Seeds for Next Year’s Garden